Chapter 17.45

 B. Vessel Holding Tank Requirements.

 1. Vessel Wastes.
-No person shall own or operate a vessel equipped with any head (toilet) or receptacle for human body wastes in the waters of Newport Bay or the Pacific Ocean unless it complies with all applicable Federal, State, County and City standards.
+No person shall own or operate a vessel equipped with any marine sanitation device for human body wastes in the waters of Newport Harbor or the Pacific Ocean unless it complies with all applicable Federal, State, County and City standards.

 C. Refuse in Navigable Waters.
-No person shall throw, discharge, deposit or leave or cause, suffer or permit to be thrown, discharged, deposited or left, either from the shore or from any pier or vessel or from any factory or elsewhere, any refuse matter of any description, into the navigable waters of Newport Harbor or on the shore of Newport Harbor or any navigable water within the boundaries of the City where the same may be washed into Newport Harbor or such navigable water, either by tides, or by floods or otherwise.
+No person shall throw, discharge, deposit or leave or cause, suffer or permit to be thrown, discharged, deposited or left, either from the shore or from any pier or vessel or from any factory or elsewhere, any refuse, debris, garbage, litter, timber or other waste matter of any description into the navigable waters of Newport Harbor or on the shore of Newport Harbor or any navigable water within the boundaries of the City where the same may be washed into Newport Harbor or such navigable water, either by tides, or by floods or otherwise.

 D. Refuse and Vessels on Shoreline.
-No person shall place or allow vessels, boats, materials, garbage, refuse, timber or waste matter of any description to remain on or upon the shorelines of the Pacific Ocean or on the shorelines of Newport Harbor within the City.
-The Harbor Resources Manager may remove the same with or without notice, at his option, and the cost thereof may be recovered from any person owning the same, or placing or causing it to be placed on the shoreline, in a civil action.
+No person shall place or allow abandoned vessels or boats, materials, garbage, refuse, debris, litter, timber or other waste matter of any description to remain on or upon the shorelines of the Pacific Ocean or on the shorelines of Newport Harbor within the City.
+The City may remove the same with or without notice, and the cost thereof may be recovered from any person owning the same, or placing or causing it to be placed on the shoreline.

 E. Refuse—Marinas and Piers.
 Any owner or operator of a marina or any owner or permit holder who maintains a pier shall keep the area in and around such marina or pier located on the shorelines of Newport Harbor within the City reasonably free and clear from beached or floating refuse, debris or litter at all times.